Best adult only holidays

 Summer in the Mediterranean

 Although most resorts on the Med are open to all comers, you can always find individual adult-only hotels offering an oasis of maturity.
 One favourite of mine is the The Dionysos Estate, spectacularly located at the top of a canyon overlooking the glorious Lycian coast of Turkey.
-Book with Exclusive Escapes.
+See more holiday ideas in Turkey.

 Rather than turning the whole joint into an exclusive grown up domain, some hotels prefer to allocate just a corner of their property as a child-free haven.
 The Royal Spa wing and its pool at the five-star Le Meridien in Cyprus, for example, is exclusively reserved for ages 16 and up.
 In Paphos, the Asimina Suites Hotel is firmly focussed on adult luxury with a private sandy beach, lush gardens, elegant swimming pools, and suites with large balconies.
 Find more hotels in Cyprus.